japila-books/apache-spark-internals/docs/scheduler/CoarseGrainedSchedulerBackend-DriverEndpoint.md

 INFO Asking each executor to shut down
 ```

-It then sends a xref:executor:CoarseGrainedExecutorBackend.adoc#StopExecutor[StopExecutor] message to every registered executor (from `executorDataMap`).
+It then sends a executor:CoarseGrainedExecutorBackend.md#StopExecutor[StopExecutor] message to every registered executor (from `executorDataMap`).

 == [[onStart]] Scheduling Sending ReviveOffers Periodically -- `onStart` Callback